nix-community/infra/docs/continuous-integration.md

 - `aarch64-darwin`
 - `aarch64-linux`
-- `x86_64-darwin`
 - `x86_64-linux`

 Both `aarch64-linux` and `x86_64-linux` have support for `kvm`/`nixos-test`.

-We only have limited build capacity for `*-darwin` so please don't use it excessively.
+We only have limited build capacity for `aarch64-darwin` so please don't use it excessively.

 See [here](./infrastructure.md#continuous-integration) for details about the hardware.